 * Prices edge away from multi-month highs

-* WTI heading for 5% weekly gain, Brent 2.6% (Adds comment, charts, updates prices)
+* WTI heading for 5 pct weekly gain, Brent 2.7 pct (Updates prices)

-TOKYO, Sept 15 (Reuters) - Oil prices were lower on thin trading on Friday but on course for weekly gains, the third in a row in the case of Brent, as the clean-up after hurricanes in the United States gathered pace and the outlook for demand took on a firmer tone.
+TOKYO, Sept 15 (Reuters) - Oil prices were lower on Friday but on course for weekly gains, the third in a row in the case of Brent, as the clean-up after hurricanes in the United States gathered pace and the outlook for demand took on a firmer tone.

 "Front-month Brent is at a premium against forward months.
 This shows how strong demand is for immediate delivery," said Bob Takai, president at Sumitomo Corp Global Research in Tokyo.
 "This is what OPEC has been wanting to see for many months and a good sign that crude market is getting out of glut."

 The Organization of the Petroleum Exporting Countries (OPEC) this week forecast higher demand for its oil in 2018 and pointed to signs of a tighter global market, indicating its production-cutting deal with non-member countries is helping to tackle a supply glut.